RRolfes/Tree_Surfing/docs/README.md

 **Objective:** Functioning rails project with front-end Authentication

-### Phase 2: Landing Page, Users Model, Countries Model, API, and components (2 days)
+### Phase 2: Users Model, Countries Model, API, and components (2 days)

 **Objective:** Hosts and cities (locations) can be created, read, edited and destroyed through the API.
 Hosts can be populated to Cities through the API.
-Landing page with graphics and Navigation.

 ### Phase 3: City Search and View with Host Filtering (2 days)

-**Objective:** Cities can be searched from the landing page.
+**Objective:** Cities can be searched from the search bar.
 City view shows Hosts and Map.
 Hosts can be filtered by date and selected through the GoogleMaps API.

 ### Phase 4: Details and Requests (2 days)